Chugwater, Wyoming: Education

 Public education in the town of Chugwater is provided by Platte County School District #1.
-Chugwater School, a K-12 campus, serves the town.
+Chugwater School, a K-12 campus, serves the community.

 Chugwater has a public library, a branch of the Platte County Public Library System.

 Economy

 In 2005, a promotion to attract new residents to the town offered building lots for $100, provided the new owner built a house within a year, and lived on the property for at least two years.
 Four lots were sold.

 Chugwater lost its only grocery and gas station when an SUV crashed into Horton's Corner on December 30, 2012, resulting in a fire that burned the convenience store.
 The loss of the convenience store has forced residents to drive to Wheatland, or to Cheyenne, to buy basic necessities, such as groceries.
 The town also has erected electronic highway signs on Interstate 25 to inform motorists that gas can not be purchased in Chugwater, yet drivers still stop in the town to fill up based on inaccurate GPS information.

 As of the summer of 2017, drivers can purchase fuel from unattended fuel islands 24/7 or check out the convenience store during business hours.

 Chugwater Chili, which employs 15 people, lost a major seller of its packets of chili mix with the closure of Horton's Corner.

+The Chugwater Soda Fountain is the oldest operating soda fountain in Wyoming.